- Ex-Trump campaign aide pleads guilty in Russia probe

-SOUTHPORT, England (AP) — The Latest on the British Open (all times local):
+NEW YORK (AP) — The Latest on the corruption scandal in college basketball (all times Eastern):

 - Luke List sets target at Honda Classic; Woods plays in wind

 PALM BEACH GARDENS, Fla.
 (AP) — Luke List dropped only one shot in his 4-under 66 on a tough scoring day at the Honda Classic with a shrinking number of players under par.

 - APNewsBreak: Runner-on-2nd rule off for spring games

 TAMPA, Fla.
 (AP) — A proposal collapsed that would have put a runner on second base to start the 10th inning of spring training games, a person familiar with the negotiations told The Associated Press.

 - Shiffrin jokes about whether Vonn's Olympic career is over